-The palace has recently reopened after a £12-million renovation project, and has been reorganised into a number of permanent exhibitions arranged as journeys through different centuries of royal life.
+The palace reopened in 2012 after a £12-million renovation project, and its rooms reveal the dramatic stories of three centuries of royal life.

 Later, in the 20th century, princesses Margaret and Diana both spent time living at the Palace and it is currently the official London residence of the Duke and Duchess of Cambridge, Prince George of Cambridge, Prince Harry of Wales, the Duke and Duchess of Gloucester and Prince and Princess Michael of Kent.

-A permanent display, Victoria Revealed, explores the life and reign of Queen Victoria in her own words.
-Extracts from her journals and correspondence are displayed alongside personal objects and artworks in the rooms where Victoria once lived.
+The Victoria Revealed permanent display explores the life and reign of Queen Victoria in her own words.
+Extracts from her journals and correspondence are displayed alongside personal objects and artworks in the rooms where she once lived.